 Still, even in Orthodox congregations, not everyone wears white tallitot with black stripes.
 In a modern Orthodox congregation you’ll find some colorful designs, and in non-Orthodox congregations, styles run the gamut from white tallitot with blue stripes to purple, teal, gray or black tallitot handmade by creative Israeli Judaica and fabric designers.

-Our most popular modern tallit designs include the Bnei Ohr rainbow tallit, Bnei Ohr Blue Tallit, the Tashbetz and Gvanim tallit designs.
+Our most popular modern tallit designs include the Bnei Ohr rainbow tallit, Bnei Ohr Blue Medley Tallit, the Tashbetz and Carmel tallit designs.

 Traditional Wool Tallit

 If you’ve decided to stick with a traditional tallit with black stripes, white stripes or blue stripes, the Prima A.A. is our basic, no-frills 100% wool tallis.
-It features a good quality weave, nice finishing work and various tzitzit options.
+It features a great quality weave, nice finishing work and various tzitzit options.
 And we’ve priced it to be a great value.

-The next level up is Chatanim and Hamefoar.
+The next level up is and Hamefoar and HaMefoar Prestige.
 These talleisim feature stiffened wool corners, whiteness retention, stain resistance and a superb weave.
-The Chatanim or Talis Hameshubach fabric is similar to the Prima A.A., only denser, while Hamefoar has a nonslip fabric that lends the tallit a bit of body and texture.
+Hamefoar features a nonslip fabric that lends the tallit a bit of body and texture.
 Our top-of-the-line nonslip Tallis Hamefoar Prestige is similar to Hamefoar, with rich, heavy striping, cotton lining and side bands.

 For those who prefer a lightweight tallis we offer the Tashbetz (nonslip) and Kalil (Klilas Yofi).

 Tzitzit: The Tallit’s Raison D’être